tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 ## An examination of MERS

 ​
-MERS has been in use for almost 10 years, and was the result of collaboration between many EMA member organisations.
+MERS has been in use for many years, and was the result of collaboration between many EMA member organisations.
 While it's difficult to track down the reasons for every piece of the system's design, we can examine its rammifications and try to make some inferences about its goals.
 ​

 ### MERS rewards peaks and suppresses troughs